centi729/SendImage-FromPythonToUnity-/README.md

 Server Side (unity3D)
 1. receive the compressed bytecode
 2. decompress it
-3. make it as texture
+3. make it as a texture

 ## How to use this?